Number of characteristic polynomials of matrices with bounded height: Introduction

 For a positive integer $n$ we use $\cM_n\(\Z\)$ to denote the set of all $n\times n$ matrices with integer entries.
 Furthermore, for an integer $H\ge 1$ we use $\cM_n\(\Z; H\)$ to denote the set of matrices

 with integer entries of size $|a_{ij}| \le H$.
 In particular, $\cM_n\(\Z; H\)$ is of cardinality $\# \cM_n\(\Z; H\) = \(2H +1\)^{n^2}$.

-Motivated by recent work of Abrams, Landau, Pommersheim and Srivastava~\cite{ALPS}, we consider the following quantities \begin{itemize} \item $\cI_n(H)$, which is the set of matrices $A \in \cM_n\(\Z;H\)$ with an irreducible characteristic polynomial; \item $\Spec(n, H)$, which is the set of distinct eigenvalues of matrices $A \in \cM_n\(\Z;H\)$. \end{itemize} We note that the work~\cite{ALPS} has been motivated by applications to stability analysis of some numerical linear algebra algorithms.
-However we believe that counting problems of this type with integral matrices are of independent interest, we refer to~\cite{OstShp} for some recent results and further references.
+Motivated by recent work of Abrams, Landau, Pommersheim and Srivastava~\cite{ALPS}, we consider the following quantities \begin{itemize} \item $\cI_n(H)$, which is the set of all irreducible characteristic polynomial corresponding to matrices $A \in \cM_n\(\Z;H\)$ ; \item $\Spec(n, H)$, which is the set of distinct eigenvalues of matrices $A \in \cM_n\(\Z;H\)$. \end{itemize} We note that in turn the work~\cite{ALPS} has been motivated by applications to stability analysis of some numerical linear algebra algorithms.
+However we believe that counting problems of this type with integral matrices are of independent interest, we refer to~\cite{HOS} for some recent results and further references.

 In particular, we recall that by~\cite[Theorem~1.3]{ALPS}, for any integer $k \ge 0$ and $n = 2^k+1$ we have